jelassiaymen94/resources/[polar]/Polar-Paleto/ReadMe.md

 If you use qb-doorlock then just drag the paletobankdoors.lua file with the doors into your qb-doorlock>configs folder

-To edit your items they are at the top of the client>client.lua
+To change loot tables find loot.lua

-To edit random locations they are located in most of the shared folder files.
+To edit random locations they are located in most of the sh_ files.

-TO edit props they are located shared>kitchen.lua
+To edit props they are located sh_props.lua

 # Credits
 Made by Balake#0463 @ Polar Development